Law Offices of Jezic & Moyse, LLC.

 Selected as one of area’s top criminal lawyers in SUPER LAWYERS and the WASHINGTONIAN!

-Our multi-lingual Maryland criminal attorneys consider each individual’s unique goals, when designing a personalized legal strategy to achieve the best possible result in each case.
+Our multi-lingual criminal defense lawyers consider each individual’s unique goals, when designing a personalized legal strategy to achieve the best possible result in each case.
 Our outstanding results are seen in the press articles, criminal lawyer awards, and client testimonials that can be accessed throughout this website.

 Our Maryland criminal lawyers realize that no matter the nature of your case, it can have a lasting impact on, not only your own life, but the lives of your loved-ones.
 At Jezic & Moyse, LLC, your specific goals and concerns will dictate every step of our representation.

-Maryland criminal lawyer Andrew V. Jezic is the lead partner of Jezic & Moyse LLC and heads our criminal defense department.
-He was selected to the exclusive list of best criminal defense lawyers in Maryland by Washingtonian magazine in 2011 and 2013 .
-Mr Jezic maintains a perfect 10/10 rating on AVVO and has been selected by Super Lawyers from 2011-2015 as one of top 5% of criminal attorneys in Maryland.
-He is also a co-author of the widely respected book, Maryland Law of Confessions, first published in 2003 by Thompson/West and now in its eleventh edition.
+Maryland criminal lawyer, Andrew V. Jezic, is the lead partner of Jezic & Moyse LLC and heads our criminal defense department.
+He was selected to the exclusive list of best criminal defense lawyers in Maryland by Washingtonian magazine from 2011 to 2015 .

 In 2014 Mr. Jezic was a featured speaker as a criminal defense lawyer for the fourth year in a row at the Alan Goldstein criminal law lecture in Prince George’s County, the premier criminal defense law seminar for lawyers in Maryland.
 In 2010 Mr. Jezic was a featured speaker at the annual Law Day seminar in Montgomery County, and was asked to speak at a Cross-Examination Workshop for the Montgomery County Bar’s Criminal Law Section in October, 2008, as well as at the Office of the Public Defender’s state-wide Training Seminar in May, 2008.